Lahutar/Skeleton-based-Shape-Decomposition/README.md

 Bai X, Latecki LJ, Liu WY.
 Skeleton pruning by contour partitioning with discrete curve evolution.
 IEEE Trans Pattern Anal Mach Intell.
 2007 Mar;29(3):449-62. doi: 10.1109/TPAMI.2007.59.
 PMID: 17224615.

-Example input shapes and their skeletons are given in the example_data folder.
+Example input shapes and their skeleton data are given in the example_data folder, which also includes exemplary decompositions.